sumtxt/ags/README.md

 # ags

-The R package `ags` helps to construct time series for Germany's municipalities (Gemeinden) and districts (Kreise) using a crosswalk constructed by the _Bundesinstitut für Bau-, Stadt- und Raumforschung_ (BBSR).
-The same crosswalks are used to construct the [INKAR database](https://www.inkar.de/) which can be accessed using the package [bonn](https://github.com/sumtxt/bonn).
+The R package `ags` helps to construct time series of statistics for Germany's municipalities (Gemeinden) and districts (Kreise) using crosswalks provided by the _Bundesinstitut für Bau-, Stadt- und Raumforschung_ (BBSR).
+The same crosswalks are used to assemble the [INKAR database](https://www.inkar.de/) which can be accessed using the package [bonn](https://github.com/sumtxt/bonn).

 ### Installation